Avoiding Obfuscation with Prover-Estimator Debate: Proof of thm:cut-and-choose

 Next, the definition of $r_k$ and the true answer distribution function $g_k$ imply that for $k \geq 1$

 where the final inequality follows from \pref{eqn:recursion-fk-bound}.
-Finally, in the base case $k=0$, we force $A$ to produce the subset $\tilde{u}_{S_i}$ of the implicit proof without additional context, and so $A$'s answers at the bottom level must correspond to a single consistent proof $\tilde{u}$, which implies that $g_0$ is well-defined.
+Finally, in the base case $k=0$, we force $A$ to produce the subset $\tilde{u}_{S_i}$ of the implicit proof without additional context, and so $A$'s answers at the bottom level must correspond to a single consistent proof $\tilde{u}$.
 Hence, we have

 Combining \pref{eqn:true-reward-bound} and \pref{eqn:true-reward-bound-base-case} with \pref{eqn:reward-indisting-bound} implies that for all $k\geq 0$